aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 Envelopes are a great example of a continuous control voltage.
 As discussed in Section \@ref(dynamics-and-envelopes), envelopes can be used to control the amplitude of a sound wave and thus its loudness.
 We can represent an envelope in control voltage as shown in Figure \@ref(fig:voltage-adsr).
-This envelope example illustrates how flexible control voltage can be - an level or shape over time is possible.
+This envelope example illustrates how flexible control voltage can be - any voltage level or shape over time is possible.

 (ref:voltage-adsr) An example Attack-Decay-Sustain-Release (ADSR) envelope represented as control voltage.